SamsonGoodenough/cp476-internet-computing/README.md

 To use MySQL to create tables and data, you'll need to get inside the docker container to access MySQL.
 Open Docker Desktop and select the 3 dots beside `db` and "Open in terminal"
 <img src="https://i.imgur.com/E32bZo6.png">

-From inside you can run `mysql -uroot -ptest_pass` to access your instance of MySQL, in `index.php` mysqli is currently looking for a database called `test`, why don't we make that database as practice.
+From inside you can run `mysql -uroot -ppassword` to access your instance of MySQL, in `index.php` mysqli is currently looking for a database called `test`, why don't we make that database as practice.

 1. Create database with `CREATE DATABASE test;`
 2. Select your database with `USE test;`